GitGuardian’s Spot the Secrets

 If you have never tried to identify all the keys and passwords in a codebase or message system, here is your chance to see what that feels like and get the chance to see what a difference the right tool makes to the process.

-- 1 deck of Spot the Secrets cards: 65 commits, 15 log files, 10 Jira tickets, 10 Slack messages
+• 1 deck of 20 Spot the Secrets cards: 8 commits, 4 log files, 4 Jira tickets, 4 Slack messages\1 UV flashlight

-Plaintext credentials, aka secrets, are lurking throughout your environment.
-Your mission is to manually find any secrets that would grant access to another system or decrypt data.
+Your mission is to manually find any secrets that would grant access to another system or decrypt data so your team knows what secrets need to be rotated before the attackers gain access.
 You will be timing yourself as you go.

-The Spot the Secrets exercise is divided into three rounds.
+The Spot the Secrets exercise is divided into two rounds:

-All blue Commit cards should be placed face-down in front of the player, and the stopwatch should be reset.
-All other cards and the UV flashlights should be placed out of the way.
+All cards should be placed face-down in front of the player, and the stopwatch should be reset.

 When ready, start the timer.